 The William Faulkner – William Wisdom Creative Writing Competition is sponsored annually by The Pirate’s Alley Faulkner Society, Inc, a non-profit literary and educational organization.
-The 2016 deadline is May 23.
-There will be no extensions for submitting entries beyond that date.
-Winners will be formally presented at the annual meeting of the Society, Faulkner for All, during Words & Music, A Literary Feast in New Orleans, taking place this year November 9-13, 2016.
+The 2017 deadline is May 1.
+Winners will be formally presented at the annual meeting of the Society, Faulkner for All, during Words & Music, A Literary Feast in New Orleans, taking place this year December 6-10, 2017.

 Please pay special attention to labeling your entries.
 We do not read entries in any category without proper labeling.

 Any entries submitted which show mark-ups of revisions in red or blue from previous drafts will be rejected automatically.
 No judge wants to review your corrections!